2017-18 US Youth Soccer National League Boys resume play in Orlando, Fla.

 Twitter | Facebook | Instagram | #EarnYourPlace

 The battle for positioning in the standings remains close, and there is still very little clarity at the top of most of the divisions.
-Tuesday saw zero division titles clinched, but several teams made important jumps in the standings by securing three points with wins.
+Thursday saw no division titles clinched, but several teams made important jumps in the standings by securing three points with wins.

-The National League teams that do not compete in Orlando will complete their season at the Players College Showcase in Las Vegas — with boys games held March 10-12 and girls games played March 17-19.
+Following the boys weekend in Orlando, half of the girls teams in the 15U through 18U age groups will compete in their second and final event of the season Jan.
+13-15 at the IMG Academy in Bradenton, Fla.
+The National League teams that do not compete in either of the Florida events will complete their season at the Players College Showcase in Las Vegas — with boys games held March 9-11 and girls games played March 16-18.

-The National League features the top 256 teams in the 15U through 19/20U Boys and Girls age groups.
+The National League features the top 256 teams in the 14U through 18U Boys and Girls age groups.
 With teams in each age group divided into eight-team divisions, each side has had to earn its place in the league through success in US Youth Soccer Regional Leagues and National Championship Series play.

 The National League is an extension of the highly successful US Youth Soccer Regional Leagues (US Youth Soccer Eastern Regional League, Midwest Regional League, Southern Regional Premier League and Far West Regional League).
 The National League provides an avenue for teams to play in meaningful matches against top competition from across the country for continued development and opportunities for exposure at the national team, collegiate and professional levels.

-National League action continues Wednesday, Dec.
-28, at the ESPN Wide World of Sports and ChampionsGate Sports Complex.
+National League action will continue Friday, Dec.
+29, at the ESPN Wide World of Sports.
 Complete standings, scores and schedules, including goal scorers and match information, can be found at the results page here.
 Click on the score of each game for more information.

 Keep up with the National League all season: